compolis/GABM/_sources/README.md.txt

 ## Development History
-The collaborative development of GABM is captured in the [DEVELOPMENT_HISTORY.md](DEVELOPMENT_HISTORY.md) and in some [session logs](data/logs/dev_sessions/) that contain prompts and response pairs for AI pair programming development sessions.
+The collaborative development of GABM is captured in the [DEVELOPMENT_HISTORY.md](DEVELOPMENT_HISTORY.md).

-This record was created to inform and be referred to from a [Journal of Open Source Software (JOSS)](https://joss.theoj.org/) submission: See [JOSS Submission](JOSS_SUBMISSION.md) for details.

 ## Users